 Grab your Cricut or other cutting machine, and let’s get started.
-Just cut out the files in your desired material (I used simple black vinyl), wrap around your candles, and you’re good to go.
+Just cut out the files in your desired material (I used simple black vinyl from Expressions Vinyl), wrap around your candles, and you’re good to go.
 There are two different styles that look great together.

 Spider Candle Wraps Supplies

-- Vinyl (or other materials, like vellum or cardstock)
+- Adhesive vinyl (or other materials, like vellum or cardstock)

 - Spray Glue (if using a non-adhesive material)